The Dog Lover Behind Snoopy

 By Cal Orey

-Snoopy debuted in Charles Schulz’s cartoon strip “Peanuts” in 1950 (just two years before I was born).
+Snoopy debuted in Charles Schulz’s cartoon strip “Peanuts” in 1950 (before I was born).
 The likable canine character from Daisy Hill puppy farm became part of the children’s strip (and still is today).
 In fact, with the help of Snoopy’s owner, Charlie Brown, the Beagle’s personality blossomed—big time.

 Of course, Snoopy can’t talk.
 He thinks.
 Schulz explained how Snoopy communicates: “Snoopy thinks the sort of things that we believe a dog might think if we knew what they were thinking about.
 Snoopy’s strength is his ability to overcome all of the problems in his life, but he frequently retreats to imagination to solve a lot of his problems.”
 For instance, the imaginative Beagle has a dog house that converts into a fighter plane in which he seeks the elusive Red Baron.
 And, this resourceful dog is a wanna-be writer.
 Snoopy is notorious for using those opening passages, “It was a dark and stormy night…” The irony is, he thinks he’s great!